jim-my/pipetint/ROADMAP.md

 # Roadmap

-This document outlines the planned features and future direction for Tinty.
+This document outlines the planned features and future direction for PipeTint.

 ---

 ## 🎯 Vision

-Tinty aims to be the **most powerful and user-friendly terminal colorizer** with unique features like smart color nesting and pipeline composition, while maintaining simplicity and zero dependencies.
+PipeTint aims to be the **most powerful and user-friendly terminal colorizer** with unique features like smart color nesting and pipeline composition, while maintaining simplicity and zero dependencies.

 ---